cihansol/DLLProxyProject/README.md

 # DLLProxyProject
-A skeleton native windows C++ DLL project for proxying
+A skeleton Windows C++ DLL project for proxying